 And ‘The Frog’, a big sponge box that you lay in on your front and get a head first view of the track from behind a plastic window.
 Now that was cool!
 It was like the safe version of the Skeleton event.
 As it’s enclosed, cameras are allowed too so I was taking photos and filming on my phone simultaneously!

 I fell in love with Latvia after this trip, it wasn’t a country I’d ever thought to visit, so I’m glad I found this track!
 I know the experience is advertised a lot as ‘Riga Bobsleigh’ as it is only an hour from the city.
-It’s especially as an option for the stag party market as a group activity.
-I really recommend staying in Sigulda for a little while!
+It’s especially as an option for the stag party market as a group activity and there are companies that offer bobsleigh day trips from Riga.
+I really recommend staying in Sigulda for a little while though!

 If you’re feeling like an Olympian after your trip down the bobsleigh track, here are some other Olympic themed posts that you may enjoy!